mjneil/go-chunked-streaming-server/README.md

         JSON file path with the CORS headers definition -p string
         Path used to store (default "./content")
+  -r    Indicates DO NOT use disc as persistent/fallback storage (only RAM)
 ```

 ## Example simple HTTP